mainmatter/mainmatter.com/src/posts/2019-11-11-why-companies-invest-in-oss.md

 The 20% time method allocates a fifth of an engineer's compensated working time for open-source projects and related activities, including development, community management or writing blog posts.
-At simplabs we ensure that each IT and design professional has access to 20% time and makes use of it on a weekly
+At Mainmatter, we ensure that each IT and design professional has access to 20% time and makes use of it on a weekly
 basis: this boils down to 4 days of client work and 1 day of 20% time in a regular work week.
 Projects that our consultants work on generate tangible